wmww/Pinecone/readme.md

 # The Pinecone Programming Language
 **_Built from the ground up to be fast, concise and intuitive._**

 ## About
 Pinecone is a programming language currently under development by Sophie Winter.
 Work on the language began on October 4th, 2016.
 Right now effort is focused on writing an interpreter in C++, although Pinecone is designed to eventually be compiled or transpiled to C++.
 The language is written from scratch (it includes an integrated lexer, parser and interpreter).

+__If you want to program in Pinecone now, see the tutorials folder for how to get started.__

 ## Why?
 This is probably the most common reaction to hearing about a new language.
 I'm not guaranteeing I can justify Pinecone's existence to you, but here is my best attempt.